Turn your home furnishings, and even your guitar case, into acoustic treatments for guitar amp recording!

 See if this sounds familiar: My living room shares space with the kitchen and suffers from the sounds of the fridge, the gas fireplace (the pilot is always on and makes a very soft sound), A/C, computer fan, TV (make sure it’s off; even when muted, the transformer causes the guitar to hum), and any outside noises such as cars, children, etc. (even with the windows and doors closed).

 You can buy isolators such as the Auralex GRAMMA and specially designed booths, but often the investment in a decent guitar rig and DAW is about all one can afford.
-Instead you can use your couch to float your amp or speaker cabinet to help reduce the noises transmitted through the floor (see Figure 1).
+Instead you can use your couch to float your amp or speaker cabinet to help reduce the noises transmitted through the floor (see the first photo).

 Tip: Stack guitarcases to get the mic in front of the amp on the couch, with a short boom; or hang a side-address mic such as Sennheiser’s e609 by the mic cable in front of the amp.

 Once the amp or loudspeaker is comfortably resting on your couch, you might want to isolate it further to record an even cleaner sound.
-Iso booths are expensive; make your own—turn your dining room table on its side and drape comforters and blankets over the front and around the amp, as shown in Figure 2.
+Iso booths are expensive; make your own—turn your dining room table on its side and drape comforters and blankets over the front and around the amp, as shown in the second and third photos.
 It should vastly improve your noise insulation, and also makes for a fun tent!

 (Word to the wise: if you’re recording near the fridge, turn off the ice maker and raise the thermostat so that the fridge kicks in less often.)